all things tranquility

 I find the line to be blurry between work and play.
 During down time you’ll find me reading non-fiction books, practicing yoga, or thumbing through creativity magazines—all of which are applicable to my professional life and fuel my passion.

-During work I’m sipping tea, engaging in social media, and blogging about my latest adventure.
+During work I’m sipping tea, posting on Instagram, and blogging about my latest adventure.
 My work and play commingle in a coherent, holistic way.
 Also, I’m a sucker for self-care: regular massage, lots of sleep, yoga, and journal writing.

 What are your favorite tranquility tools?